 Serviceable vs. Maintenance-Free

-FLA batteries are serviceable, meaning you need to monitor the electrolyte level regularly and top off with battery acid or distilled water when required.
+FLA batteries are serviceable, meaning you must regularly monitor the electrolyte level and top off with battery acid or distilled water when required.
 This only applies to batteries with removable plastic caps on top, one for each cell.

 The two main components of water or H2O are hydrogen and oxygen.
-When the charging process creates hydrogen and oxygen molecules that get vented out into the air, the water level inside the battery decreases.
-Overcharging further speeds up the evaporation rate.
+When the charging process creates hydrogen and oxygen molecules that get vented into the air, the water level inside the battery decreases—overcharging further speeds up the evaporation rate.

-The lead plates inside each battery cell need to be covered entirely with battery acid as rapid sulfation occurs if the plates get exposed to air.
-The electrolyte levels need to maintain within the specified range at all times to prevent sulfation and the associated reduction in battery capacity.
+The lead plates inside each battery cell must be covered entirely with battery acid, as rapid sulfation occurs if the plates get exposed to air.
+The electrolyte levels must always be within the specified range to prevent sulfation and the associated reduction in battery capacity.

 The caps are usually threaded for easy removal by hand, but some require a large screwdriver.
-If the caps are installed too tight, you may need to use pliers to get them turning.
-Do not apply excessive force as this may cause the caps or battery casing to crack.
+If the caps are installed too tight, you may need pliers.
+Do not apply excessive force, which may cause the caps or battery casing to crack.

 Some serviceable FLA batteries use multi-cell push caps where each cap typically covers three cells.
-However, this style of caps is more commonly found in larger car batteries and is not as common in ATV batteries.
+However, this cap style is more commonly found in larger car batteries and not as common in ATV batteries.

 AGM, GEL, and Li-Ion are maintenance-free (non-serviceable): Since almost no water is lost during the charging process, AGM and GEL batteries do not require regular topping off with distilled water or battery acid as an FLA battery does.

-As long as you use and charge these battery types correctly, monitoring and regulating the electrolyte level is not required.
+If you use and charge these battery types correctly, monitoring and regulating the electrolyte level is not required.
 Therefore, there are no openings in the battery casing.
 This is why sealed batteries are referred to as “maintenance-free.”
-The same applies to Li-Ion batteries which are completely dry.
+The same applies to Li-Ion batteries, which are completely dry.

 Caution: NEVER try to pry open a sealed, non-serviceable battery.
 There is a risk of getting injured in the process, and there is no way of properly sealing it back up again.

-PS: While ATV batteries are categorized as either serviceable or maintenance-free, these terms can be misleading.
-Ordinary maintenance such as making sure the cables are properly connected, the battery poles are free of corrosion, and there isn’t any visible deformation or cracks in the casing still applies regardless.
+PS: ATV batteries are classified into two types: serviceable and maintenance-free.
+However, these labels can sometimes be confusing.
+Ordinary maintenance, such as ensuring the cables are correctly connected, the battery poles are not corroded, and there aren’t any visible deformations or cracks in the casing, still applies regardless.

 Battery Casing Appearance